An Increase in the Gas Tax Would Hurt Consumers and Slow the Economy [the broken link was removed]

 You have to pay for government somehow.
 Cutting the roads to nowhere and other items is fine with me.
 Just actual pass a balanced budget, like during the Clinton Administration (or even one that is close).

 Opposing gas taxes because someone has to pay them, while raising the debt which hurts everyone that will have to fund those debts is not a sensible plan.
 Voting against pork spending so you don’t need to raise gas tax or pass on you unpaid obligations to the future is fine.
 Or deciding you would rather tax income than gas is another perfectly fine choice.
 There are good reasons to tax gas but the decision to prefer taxing income to taxing gas use is certainly a fair choice.
-Saying you are against taxes and increasing spending, on the other hand is not a fair choice.
+Saying you are against taxes while increasing spending, on the other hand is just dishonest.

 Higher Gas Tax?
-Smart Move by Christopher Farrell
+Smart Move [the broken link was removed] by Christopher Farrell